jibundeyare/cours/quotes.md

 > "You’re not the customer, you’re the product." - Tom Johnson

 > "Vous n'êtes pas le client, vous êtes le produit." - Tom Johnson

-For a detailed story of those two quotes, see [You’re Not the Customer; You’re the Product – Quote Investigator](https://quoteinvestigator.com/2017/07/16/product/).

 > "If you are not paying for it, you’re not the customer; you’re the product being sold." - Andrew Lewis